FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Introduction

 To the best of our knowledge, this is the first attempt to establish a foundation model for addressing expensive multi-objective optimization problems in an in-context manner.
 The main contributions of this paper are as follows:

 \begin{itemize} \item We pre-train a foundation model using hundreds of millions of sampled synthetic data, enabling it to learn to predict aggregated posteriors conditioned on arbitrary domain trajectories and user preferences.
-This approach eliminates the need for access to expensive experimental data from the real world, allowing for efficient and adaptable optimization across diverse scenarios. \item Based on the predicted aggregated posteriors, we develop preference-based and preference-free acquisition functions that can be quickly optimized to generate candidate solutions in an in-context manner, without requiring any subsequent model updates. \item We evaluate the proposed method on both synthetic problems and real-world applications.
-The experimental results show that the proposed method demonstrates superior adaptability and generality across a wide range of unseen problems.
-In comparison to existing methods, our approach exhibits competitive optimization performance and high efficiency in the majority of cases. \end{itemize}
+This approach eliminates the need for access to extensive expensive experimental data from the real world during training, allowing for efficient and adaptable optimization across diverse scenarios. \item Based on the predicted aggregated posteriors, we develop preference-based and preference-free acquisition functions that can be quickly optimized to generate candidate solutions in an in-context manner, without requiring any subsequent model updates. \item We evaluate the proposed method on a diverse set of synthetic problems and real-world applications.
+Experimental results demonstrate that the method exhibits remarkable adaptability and generalization capabilities across a wide range of unseen problems.
+In comparison to existing methods, our approach consistently achieves superior optimization performance and high efficiency in the majority of cases. \end{itemize}